shipwright-io/build/docs/build.md

 As part of the retention parameters, we have the following fields:

+- `retention.atBuildDeletion` - Defines if all related BuildRuns needs to be deleted when deleting the Build.
+The default is false.
 - `retention.succeededLimit` - Defines number of succeeded BuildRuns for a Build that can exist.
 - `retention.failedLimit` - Defines number of failed BuildRuns for a Build that can exist.
 - `retention.ttlAfterFailed` - Specifies the duration for which a failed buildrun can exist.